Accoutrements

 The buckle came from Roger Horsey (deceased) collection out of Hilton Head SC.
 Comes in a Riker case.

-Shown right are examples of grooved and raised hooks from Plates 096 and 097 shown in Mullinax reference book.
+Shown right are examples of grooved and raised hooks from Plates 096 and 097 displayed in Mullinax Confederate Buckles reference book.